 Cedars-Sinai is the largest private academic medical center in the western U.S. and is renowned for unparalleled physician-scientists and caregivers.
 The organization is home to a world-renowned faculty and highly competitive GME training programs in more than 50 medical specialty and sub-specialty areas.
 Cedars-Sinai is consistently recognized by U.S. News & World Report as one of the best hospitals in the nation.
-Many of our specialties rank in the Top 3 in the U.S.
+Many of our specialties rank among the top in the U.S.

 Discovery is central to Cedars-Sinai's mission.
 The institution's laboratories and clinics generate ideas, therapies, devices, and systems that contribute to biomedical diseases around the world.
 More than 2,800 publications a year are published in high impact journals and over 2,000 research projects currently underway explore the genetic underpinnings of disease, exploit the potential of stem cells, leverage nanotechnology, parse big data, and assess how gender and metabolism impact health, cardiac care, cancer, digestive health, the neurosciences, and women's health.
 Cedars-Sinai is ranked No. 10 of non-university hospitals receiving NIH funding.
 Current extramural research expenditures at Cedars-Sinai are over $232 million per year.